Lyndhurst, Hampshire: History

-The name "Lyndhurst" is an Old English name, meaning 'Wooded hill with lime-trees growing'.
+Lyndhurst is an Old English name, meaning 'wooded hill with lime-trees growing'.
 The name comprises the words lind ('lime-tree') and hyrst ('wooded hill').
 The first mention of Lyndhurst was in the Domesday Book of 1086 under the name 'Linhest'.
 It was part of the royal lands of the New Forest, with the exception of 1 virgate which was held by Herbert the Forester.
 Herbert may have been the ancestor of the Lyndhurst family, beginning with Herbert Lyndhurst, who held the bailiwick and manor of Lyndhurst in the 12th and 13th centuries.

 The manor passed to Henry III in 1270, and together with the wardenship of the New Forest, which invariably accompanied the manor, it formed part of the dowry of four consecutive queens: Eleanor of Castile, Margaret of France, Isabella of France, and Philippa of Hainault.
 The manor was back in the hands of the king before 1362, and it was granted to various noble families over the course of the following century.
 Between 1467 and 1581 it was in the hands of the Earls of Arundel, after which it once again reverted to the Crown.

 The estate was once again passed to various noble families until 1667, when Charles II granted it to Charles Paulet, 1st Duke of Bolton.
 He was followed successively by his son and grandson, but by the mid 18th century it was back in royal hands, being held successively by Prince William Henry (up to 1805) and Prince Frederick (until 1827).
 Subsequently, the manor was deemed "not important to be kept", and the copyholds of the manor, which included estates in Minstead, Burley, Bartley and Poulner, either became enfranchised or passed to the Crown.

 A royal park was attached to the manor of Lyndhurst from a very early date.
 It was unusual for being a King's Park within a King's Forest.
 In 1299 it covered an area of 500 acres, the profits from the honey gathered there amounting to 2 shillings per annum.
 It was actively worked during the 14th and 15th centuries when payments were made for the fencing and repairing of the palings.
 The "old Park" of Lyndhurst is where the Lime Wood (formerly Parkhill) Hotel now stands, the new park being on the A337 Brockenhurst road.